dementive/JominiTranslate/README.md

 # jomini-translate

-Jomini Translate is a cli program that runs a [NLLB-200](https://github.com/facebookresearch/fairseq/tree/nllb) language translation model with [CTranslate2](https://github.com/OpenNMT/CTranslate2) to translate all the localization files in mods for mods paradox games (EU4, Crusader Kings 3, Victoria 3, Imperator Rome, etc...) to one of 200 other languages supported by the NLLB-200 model.
+Jomini Translate is a command line and gui program that runs a [NLLB-200](https://github.com/facebookresearch/fairseq/tree/nllb) language translation model with [CTranslate2](https://github.com/OpenNMT/CTranslate2) to translate all the localization files in mods for mods paradox games (EU4, Crusader Kings 3, Victoria 3, Imperator Rome, etc...) to one of 200 other languages supported by the NLLB-200 model.
 All translation is done offline locally on your computer by the model so you don't have rate limits or other limitations like you would with most translation services.

 # Setup